 Yandex Metrica Set-Up

-Yandex Metrica provides detailed statistical data about your website’s traffic and conversions.
-Understanding how people interact with your website can help you to identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
+Yandex Metrica provides detailed statistical data about your website's traffic and user behaviour.
+Understanding how people interact with your website can help you identify areas of your website that need improvement, as well as track the progress of your SEO/PPC campaigns.
 We will set up a Yandex Metrica account for your company, selecting the appropriate settings for your website.
-You will receive the log in details for your Yandex Metrica account.

 c) Which region your visitors are coming from, plus their gender, age and commercial interests